 When I started, I knew nothing about this business.
 I learned everything as I went.
 I had no experience with websites, WordPress, writing, or marketing.
 It was a long and difficult journey but somehow, I made it work.

-At this point, I have been living this lifestyle off and on for the past 5 years.
-In that time, I have lived as a digital nomad in Latin America, Africa, and Southeast Asia.
+At this point, I have been living this lifestyle off and on for the past 2.5 years.
+During that time, I have lived as a digital nomad in 15 countries across Latin America, Africa, and Southeast Asia.
+Usually, I stay in one place for around 1-2 months at a time.
+Sometimes I travel around.

 Final Thoughts on Becoming a Digital Nomad